-The Company had net income of \$3.5 million for the year ended December 31, 2022, compared to net income of \$4.5 million for the year ended December 31, 2021.
-In 2022, the net income was significantly impacted by the release of the valuation allowance on the Company's deferred tax assets.
-In 2021, the net income was significantly impacted by the gain on forgiveness of PPP loans and employee retention payroll tax credits.
+The Company had net income of \$0.4 million for the year ended December 31, 2023, compared to net income of \$3.5 million for the year ended December 31, 2022.
+The decrease in net income was primarily due to the decrease in operating income and the release of the previous valuation allowance against deferred tax assets in 2022.